 The overall negative impacts to a company’s ability to be responsive and flexible in its market, deal with problems, and develop new products with protected innovations, are often not counted in during the early financial justifications for sending manufacturing to China.

 I want it now! –attitude is supporting local manufacturing

-Customer expectations have been changing also due to online retailers like Amazon.
-As of January 2019, there are already over 100 million Amazon Prime customers who have learned to expect products to be delivered next day, or even during the same day.
+Client expectations have been changing also due to online retailers like Amazon.
+As of January 2019, there are already over 100 million Amazon Prime clients who have learned to expect products to be delivered next day, or even during the same day.
 This I-want-it-now attitude is beginning to also influence B2B enterprise markets.

 Asian business ethics are still catching up with western standards